 The SAT assists the teacher of a student with learning or behavioral difficulties in finding ways to help the student achieve success.

 Physical and Occupational Therapy

 Physical and occupational therapists provide therapy to students whose IEP identifies them with physical disabilities.
 Physical therapists treat limbs below the waist, while occupational therapists treat the upper portion of the body.

-The school social workers act as a liaison between children, family, and school to coordinate intervention services.
+The school social workers act as a liaison among children, family, and school to coordinate intervention services.
 They aid in the identification of students' needs and complete student/family assessments and evaluations.
 The social worker provides services for students to help remove social, emotional, and behavioral problems that impede school progress.
 These might include individual and group counseling, crisis intervention services, and providing support and encouragement by emphasizing personal strength.